 There are many private and federal funding resources available to students seeking higher education.
 These resources include: government-issued Title IV funding, scholarships, alternative or private student loans and private/nonprofit organizations.
 With so many options available, we understand it may seem nearly impossible to figure out which will work best for you.
 SNHU designed the Student Financial Services department to ensure you are choosing the best financial options.
 Our SFCs are dedicated entirely to helping students navigate the financial challenges associated with pursuing a degree.

 "Our department is responsible for anything related to finances.
 'How much?'
 'How do I pay it?'
-'I don't have enough money,'" said Jeremy Brannan, assistant vice president of performance assurance at SNHU's College of Online and Continuing Education Student Financial Services.
+'I don't have enough money,'" said Jeremy Brannan, assistant vice president of performance assurance at SNHU Online's Financial Services.
 "We offer any kind of financial help a student may need.
 Most importantly, we counsel students to be fiscally responsible-we don't want them to be burdened with unmanageable debt when they graduate."

 SFCs will work with you to apply for federal financial aid, scholarships and, if necessary, private loans.
 They'll help you crunch the numbers and figure out how to pay for your education in a way that sets you up for financial success after graduation.

 Financing Your Education